Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 This is a project done by Matteo Gottardelli which is the owner and responsible of any element in this repository.<br>

 # Software and/or Cluster Requirements
+- **Cluster**:<br>
+All the simulations you can find in the results folder have been done on a cluster offered by the University of Trento.
+These were all done in a node that had a minimum of 64 cpus for standard purposes and for OpenMP and for safe I reserved 1 Gb of memory, which is x4 the memory needed for the maximum size.<br>
+- **Native Machine**:<br>
+This project was developed with a MacOS machine, the simulation wasn't done on this machine, but I've said this to evidence that I didn't work with MobaxTerm (an application that gives a GUI interface to the user interfacing with a cluster).
+The download page for this application is right here:<li>https://mobaxterm.mobatek.net/download.html<li>